Lyft & Uber Accident Attorney in Austin

 How Our Austin Rideshare Accident Lawyers Work for You

 - Free Initial Consultation: We will listen to your story, review the facts of the crash, and explain your rights in plain English.
-We'll give you an honest assessment of your claim and how we can help.
+We will give you an honest assessment of your claim and how we can help.

 - Aggressive Investigation: We immediately get to work, gathering police reports, medical records, and digital evidence from Uber or Lyft.
 We identify all liable parties—the driver, the company, or even a third driver—to maximize your claim.